jasenmichael/mountain-cabin-gallery/README.md

 ##### Option 1: Previous Creative Project
 Send us a previous creative project, or a summary of the project.
 We really like seeing pictures and videos of things you’ve built.
 ___
-  Traveling back to Texas with my hands full and a busy schedule, feeling pressed to impress to get my Galvanize portfolio submitted.
+  Traveling back to Texas with my hands full and a busy schedule.
+I'm feeling pressed to impress to get my Galvanize portfolio submitted.
 I decided to put this gallery/article of a cabin in the mountains I designed and built.

 here is a working [demo](http://jmh-galvanize-portfolio-2.surge.sh/)